shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   The spell’s duration expires
 -   You leave the plane

-Cantrips from your bonded schools are also bound by your Cast Range, Tether Range, and Spell Duration.
+Cantrips from your bonded schools are also bound by your Cast Range, Tether Range, Spell Duration, and Area Radius.

 ## Casting Past Your Mana Spend Limit